 Hello fam!
 It’s Debby.

 I felt slightly strange all week long when I didn’t put out another post on Wednesday.
-A week interval felt like a long time.
+A week interval felt like a long time as I had gotten used to two posts a week.
 Mine!
 Glad I’m here now though.
 Students and Examsssssss!

 Today, I’m interested in telling you all about how to keep God’s word in your heart.
 Does it really stay in the heart?
 And I’m not talking about being able to quote them.
 I’m talking of all-through-the-day meditation and application.